opulo-inc/docs/docs/openpnp/calibration/5-mm-per-pixel/index.md

    ![Jog the nozzle over the camera](images/jog-controls-bottom.png)
    ![Jog the nozzle over the camera](images/jogging-finished.png)

 8. Twist the lens of the bottom camera until the tip of the nozzle is in focus.
+You may need to loosen the set screw on the side to allow it to turn.
    ![Jog the nozzle over the camera](images/in-focus-nozzle.png)

 9. Go to the `General Configuration` tab.